sayaz/OAI-Indoor-OTA-5G-NR/readme.md

 The following will be deployed:

-- A d430 compute node to host the core network
-- A d740 compute node for the gNodeB
+- A d740 compute node for CN
-- One of the four indoor OTA X310s
-- One of the four indoor OTA B210 as UE
+- Two of the four indoor OTA B210 as UE and gNB
-- NUC compute node for UE
+- NUC compute node for UE and gNB

 After all startup scripts have finished...

-**Core Network**
+## Core Network ##

 Start the 5G core network services.
 It will take several seconds for the services to start up.
 Make sure the script indicates that the services are healthy before moving on.

 ```
 cd /var/tmp/oai-cn5g-fed/docker-compose
 sudo python3 ./core-network.py --type start-mini --scenario 1
 ```

 In yet another session, start following the logs for the AMF.
 This way you can see when the UE syncs with the network.

 ```
 sudo docker logs -f oai-amf
 ```

-**gNB**
+## gNB ##

 If you need to change the frequency parameters of gNB, open file `/var/tmp/etc/oai/gnb.sa.band78.fr1.106PRB.usrpx310.conf` and edit line `48`, `49`, `51` and `71`.